wp-plugins/very-simple-favicon-manager/readme.txt

 I recommend using a square icon with extension .ico and size 16x16 px.

-= Can I use .png or .jpg file in stead of .ico file? = Yes, but the favicon will not be visbile in all browsers.
+= Can I use .png or .jpg file in stead of .ico file? = Yes, but the favicon will not be visible in all browsers.

 = Other question or comment? =
 Please open a topic in plugin forum or send me a message via my website.